-Groundbreaking on the monumental project began on August 3, 1938.
-More than 100 officers attended to watch pile drivers smash wooden pylons into the ground to support the stations weight.
-The pylons were necessary as the station was being built only seven feet above the water table.
+Groundbreaking began on August 3, 1938.
+More than 100 officers attended to watch pile drivers smash wooden pylons into the ground.
+The pylons were necessary as the building was being constructed only seven feet above the water table.

 By the mid 1950’s the department had already outgrown 801 West Market Street.
-Several modifications were done to the building to allow for more space, but a new headquarters was still needed.
+Several modifications were done to provide more space, but a new headquarters was still needed.
 By the 1970’s the department began planning for a new, modern headquarters.

 In January 1987 San Diego Police Department finally achieved its goal of a replacement for the fortress on Market St. Built at a cost of $43,000,000, the new station and its parking lot occupied the entire city block of 14th and Broadway Street.
 Upon first glance, many officers commented the building lacked the character of the old headquarters and looked more like a sterile office tower than what they had come to know as a police building.